orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

   - JS/Cargo dependency snapshots or SRC_URI lists should be updated monthly or weekly.
   - Ebuilds with multiple critical vulnerabilities may be dropped.
+  - Ebuilds that use the webapp eclass or use login for the web app should support ssl for login even though upstream instructions are not provided.

+* Auto bumping:
+  (See general principles section above.)
+  - You are prohibited from autobump between different minor versions.
+It is better to manually bump by updating *DEPENDs and testing the package, then let it autobump for only patch fixes.
+  - You may not autobump PYTHON_COMPAT to untested versions unless upstream states general versioning (e.g. python3) or the package historically works with any version.
+  - You are prohibited to autobumping PYTHON_COMPAT to the newest untested versions if upstream is active.
+  - You are allowed to autobump PYTHON_COMPAT if upstream activity is inactive and those versions specified are EOL but the package is tested to work on oldest active stable Python ebuild with the test suite (preferred) or tested to work by experience.
+This means if upstream states that only Python 3.9 is supported in setup.py but 3.9 is not available, you may bump it to only 3.10 or tested working versions.
+  - You may autobump if those versions have passed the test suite for that version with proof documented in the foot of the ebuild or documented near PYTHON_COMPAT.
+Otherwise, the bump will be reverted to known working versions for *DEPENDs.
+  - If the package does not work, remove the autobump from *DEPENDs or PYTHON_COMPAT or limit the maximum supported version.
+  - The package should always work bugfree after auto bumping or disable auto bumping.
+  - Autobumping without testing is assumed undeterministic or possibly random fail.

 * Versioning:
   - If a project has git tags, you may use use `9999`, `<PV>_p9999`,